 What is DNA Land?
-Volunteers need to create an account with a DNA Land login and sign a 1500-word consent form.
-It also describes simply the risks and benefits of sharing genetic data without legal jargon.
+Volunteers must create an account with a DNA Land login and sign a 1500-word consent form.
+The site fully discloses the risks and benefits of sharing genetic data without legal jargon.

-The website collects data like email addresses, genomic data, basic demographic information about the participant and immediate family, and traits.
-They also store phenotypes by providing questionnaires addressing physical and health traits.
+The website collects email addresses, genomic data, basic demographic information about the participant and immediate family, and traits.
+It also stores phenotypes by providing questionnaires addressing physical and health traits.
 Each questionnaire pertains to a single trait, and users may choose which questionnaires to complete.

-The company provides free services as incentives to users who use DNA Land, uploading raw data.
+The company offers free services as incentives to users who upload raw data.
 These include (i) an ancestry composition report, (ii) a relative finder, and (iii) prediction of interesting physical and wellness traits.
-It also imputes genetic information, which allows users to find genetic variations that were not part of the original file.
+It also imputes genetic information, allowing users to find genetic variations that were not part of the original file.

-The company also promises to add more unique features to their website in future.
+The company also promised to add more unique features to its website.

 Review of DNA Land Reporting

 You start with uploading data to the website.
-The site provides reports on ancestry, relatives, traits and impunity if you upload your raw DNA file.
+When you upload your raw DNA file, the site provides reports on ancestry, relatives, traits and imputation.

-To find ancestry, they use a reference panel of over 6000 individuals organized into 40 populations (including Native Americans).
-They use the “Ancestry” program to look for similarities between user DNA composition to individuals in the reference populations.
+It uses a reference panel of over 6000 individuals organized into 40 populations (including Native Americans) to find ancestry.
+The “Ancestry” program looks for similarities between user DNA composition to individuals in the reference populations.

-The ancestry report gives a breakdown of where the genes originate (Fig. 1a).
-It estimates ethnicity and gives a map of locations of closest DNA matches.
-In addition to the ancestry charts, a map showing the matched reference populations across the globe is offered (Fig. 1b,c).
+The ancestry report gives a breakdown of where the genes originate.
+It estimates ethnicity and provides a map of locations of closest DNA matches.
+In addition to the ancestry charts, a map showing the matched reference populations across the globe is offered.

 An actual breakdown of each population included or excluded from the report is also included.
-These also contain more information about the genetic makeup of these groups (Fig. 1d).
+These also contain more information about the genetic makeup of these groups.

 First, the users take a survey before receiving the prediction DNA results.
 This allows the users to test the accuracy of the predictions made by the website.